 To be fearless surely doesn’t mean to feel no fear but to be able to face and overcome it if necessary and there are many situations in our everyday life which need/ask/want us to be brave.

-Some situations are obvious while other are very individual and personal.
+Some situations are obvious while others are very individual and personal.
 It may be brave to go shopping, talk to strangers, share your opinion, ask for help, tell the truth, help others, stand up for yourself, resist injustice or someone’s manipulating will, face your weaknesses and faults even if they hurt, follow your instincts and faith even if nobody believes in them… Well, this could be a very long list…

 So I bought the T-shirt and I’m looking forward to wearing it.
 It’s never late to strengthen this trait of ours.